joseferrerh/invoices-leanautomation/README.md

 Configuration required:
   - "INVOICES_DIR": "Invoices"
-  - This variable %{INVOICES_DIR} must be configured in the Robocorp Cloud for this step
+  - This variable %{INVOICES_DIR} must be configured in Robocorp Cloud for this step

 ### Invoices From Mailbox

-This is a very simple robot that access a mailbox, reads the emails with subject including the word "Invoice" and downloads the attachments to the previous forlder.
+This robot accesses a mailbox, reads emails with a subject including the word "Invoice", and then downloads the attachments to the previous folder.

 Configuration required.
 The following variables must be configured in the Robocorp Cloud for this step :
   - "MAILSERVER": "imap.server.com"